Meet the DA

 Middlesex District Attorney Marian Ryan

-Before being appointed in April of 2013, Middlesex District Attorney Marian T. Ryan had spent her entire career as an assistant district attorney, prosecuting the state’s most violent felons, fighting for victims, and creating innovative crime prevention initiatives.
-In selecting Ryan to fill the role of DA, Governor Deval Patrick highlighted Ryan’s “experience, rigor, tenacity, integrity and compassion.”
-Ryan is responsible for the prosecution of approximately 35,000 cases a year in the diverse 54 cities and towns of Middlesex County.
+Middlesex District Attorney Marian T. Ryan has more than three decades of experience prosecuting the state’s most violent felons, fighting for victims, and creating innovative crime prevention initiatives.
+District Attorney Ryan is responsible for the prosecution of approximately 35,000 cases a year in the 54 cities and towns of Middlesex County.

-Ryan has significant courtroom experience and has prosecuted many of Middlesex County’s most complex, challenging and violent cases.
+Ryan has prosecuted some of Middlesex County’s most complex, challenging and violent cases.
 She is a skilled and practiced litigator, having successfully brought hundreds of felony cases to trial, including dozens of first-degree murders.
-Ryan is also a talented appellate attorney, having briefed and argued more than 40 cases in the Massachusetts Appeals Court and Supreme Judicial Court.
+As an appellate attorney Ryan has briefed and argued more than 40 cases in the Massachusetts Appeals Court and Supreme Judicial Court.

 She is currently on the faculty of Lasell College in Newton, where she teaches courses in Constitutional Law and the American Legal System.
 Ryan lives in Belmont with her husband Michael, an economist.
 They have two children.